Day Trips to Segovia from Madrid

 Prado Museum| ©Emilio

 Segovia is not the only city near Madrid that you can visit in a day.
 Another of the most outstanding, located at the opposite end of the city to Segovia, is Toledo.
 In Toledo you will also find medieval buildings, a historic centre that, although it is quite steep, is well worth a visit, and an impressive cathedral that is also one of the most outstanding in Spain.
-If you want to know more about excursions to Toledo you can visit this article: Toledo Day Trips from Madrid.
+If you want to know more about excursions to Toledo you can visit this article: Day Trips to Toledo from Madrid.

 If you prefer to get the most out of Madrid, I recommend that you start your trip with an organised tour that will put you in context of the history, the neighbourhoods and the most important anecdotes of the capital of Spain.
 You can find all the information you need to organise your guided tour in this article on Madrid Tours.